hilts-vaughan/UnlinkMKV-GUI/README.md

 # I found a bug/the application doesn't Unlink my MKV's properly.
 Help?

 You can post the issue with a verbose log on the issue tracker.
 Tick the "verbose output" checkbox in the options when doing the run before posting a log on the issue tracked.
 If the issue is part of the UnlinkMKV core, it will be addressed there.
 Otherwise, it will be addressed here.

+If the issue is with a particular release or set of files, please open an issue for that particular for that release.

 # For developers